carpentries/lesson-development-training/GOVERNANCE.md

 ## Roles

 ### Maintainers
-A team of Maintainers is responsible for the lesson repository and makes decisions about changes to be incorporated into the default branch.
+A team of 3-5 Maintainers is responsible for the lesson repository and makes decisions about changes to be incorporated into the default branch.
 Changes to the default branch can only be made by pull request, and all pull requests to the default branch require review and approval from at least one Maintainer before merging.

-Maintainers volunteer to take on the role.
-They should be active Lesson Developer Trainers.
-No formal onboarding exists for new Maintainers, but some informal onboarding can be expected from the existing Maintainers.

 Responsibilities of Maintainers include: